-The 2020 listing was produced by the Huddersfield Business School and launched virtually at an exclusive event for the Top 100.
-Subsequent events and networking opportunities are planned to develop a sense of community between the top companies, and to strengthen strategic relationships between the companies and the University.
-Our plans are to develop 'key account management' style relationships with the companies most likely to benefit from a range of University support, including student projects, graduate employment, leadership and management continuing professional development (CPD), KTPs and other research and development collaborations.
+The listing is produced by the Huddersfield Business School and launched at an exclusive event for the Top 100.
+Subsequent events and networking opportunities take place to develop a sense of community between the top companies, and to strengthen strategic relationships between the companies and the University.
+Our plans are to develop closer relationships with the companies most likely to benefit from a range of University support, including student projects, graduate employment, leadership and management, continuing professional development (CPD), KTPs and other research and development collaborations.

 The project helps to promote the district to inward investors and contributes to regional regeneration priorities.
-From 2021, an annual event will be hosted on campus to enable face-to-face networking.
-It is also planned to incorporate an Innovation Index feature, recognising the potential of smaller, equity backed small and medium-sized enterprises (SMEs)
+From 2022, an annual event will be hosted to enable face-to-face networking.
+It incorporates an Innovation Spotlight, recognising the potential of smaller, equity backed small and medium-sized enterprises (SMEs).
+We have established a peer-topeer 'Talent Group' of HR directors and managers who meet regularly to discuss issues of common interest and share best practice.